Master’s Degree programs

 - Student and certificated personnel discipline at the school site level.

-Master of Arts in Education, Option in Educational Technology Leadership
+Master of Arts in Educational Technology, Track in Educational Technology Leadership

 This Masters degree in Education Technology Leadership will prepare you to take on leadership roles in the field of educational technology.
 Our program is aimed at teachers in PK-12 schools, e-learning developers, corporate and government trainers, technology coordinators, media specialists, instructional designers, and technologists in industry and government.
 In fact, baccalaureate students can enter this field with a background degree in any subject, such as, communications, engineering, computer science, business, linguistics, math, science, urban learning, arts, etc. A background in computer programming is not necessary.

 Note: If you want to teach in PK-12 or work as a school or district level computer coordinator, a California Teaching Credential is required.
 In addition, some district level computer coordinator positions require an administrative credential.

-As graduates with a Masters of Arts Degree in Education: Option in Educational Technology Leadership, you may find work as:
+As graduates with a Masters of Arts Degree in Educational Technology, Track in Educational Technology Leadership, you may find work as:

 - Educational technology teachers